Skip to content

 If you rely on foundation grants forever, you die when the grant cycle ends.
 Every civic tech startup that depended on foundation money followed the same arc: launch, pilot, lose funding, shut down.

 Before talking about revenue, let's be concrete about costs.
-One of CivicOS's strategic advantages is that costs are genuinely low.
+One of the structural advantages of protocol-based civic infrastructure is that per-jurisdiction costs are genuinely low.

 Total per jurisdiction ~$65-80/month